mokronos/nonlinearLSTM/README.md

 - expand to more variations of classic models
 - different activation functions (changes non-linearity)
 - change datasets to better reflect real world (distributions of inputs)

+## Architecture

+### Input, Output

+- input: 0 --> n, [batch size, sequence length (number of time steps) , number of features at every time step] (batch size = number of different sequences)
+    - features: inputs of dynamic systems (current/voltage or mechanical force)
+    - how to encode initial conditions?
+Give them as inputs, then make them 0
+- output: 0 --> n, any number of values the function would predict

+A system is only time dependent (time variant), if the system (not the input) varies in time.

+- example: learn y(t) = sin(t) + u with u = [0]*n as input !!! sin(t) not time variant
+    - so learn simple sine function and set input to 0
+    - sin is nonlinear and depends on previous time steps as the gradient has two options at almost every point
+- example: y(t) = t*u

+So we have multiple situations:
+- many-to-many: every time step has a input value
+- one-to-many: some or only the first time step has a input value, e.g. Initial value of a sine curve